Kodak: Failing to Maintain Relevancy

-Brands From The 1980’s
+Brands from the 1980’s

 Kodak posts narrower 1Q loss, sales edge up By BEN DOBBIN, AP Business Writer ROCHESTER, N.Y. – Eastman Kodak Co. said Thursday its first-quarter loss narrowed to $115 million as it chases a bigger stake in digital photography.
 Hit by carry-over restructuring charges after navigating a four-year digital overhaul, the photography products maker lost the equivalent of 40 cents a share in the January-March quarter, compared with a loss of $151 million, or 53 cents a share, a year earlier.

-What Happened to Kodak?
+What happened to Kodak?

-They would be the market leader in an ever-expanding market.
-Instead, they are a glory brand from 40 years ago – one we remember we could not live without and yet not quite remembering why we used to feel that way.
-Sometimes, fundamental shifts take place in the market that changes everything.
+It would be the market leader in an ever-expanding market.
+Instead, it is a glory brand from 40 years ago.
+One we remember fondly but don’t use.
+Sometimes, fundamental shifts in the market changes everything.
 Brands can either re-tool or re-configure to leverage their equity and remain vital and dominant or they can sew the seeds of failure.
 Kodak chose the later.
 Today, airlines are following Kodak’s example.
-They taught customers to shop by price, held them captive by affinity programs that feel more like chains than benefits, and they stubbornly cling to a model top heavy in service salaries all the while they cut service and jobs.
+They taught customers to shop by price.
+They hold us captive with affinity programs that feel more like chains than benefits.
+And they stubbornly cling to a model top heavy in service salaries all the while cutting service and jobs.